 4. Payment of service tax and filing of returns

 6. Calculation of VAT Liability including input Tax Credits

 8. VAT Procedures.

-Note: If new legislations are enacted in place of the existing legislation the syllabus will accordingly include the corresponding provisions of such new legislation in the place of the existing legislation with effect from the date to be notified by the Institute.
+Note: If new legislations are enacted in place of the existing legislations the syllabus will accordingly include the corresponding provisions of such new legislations in the place of the existing legislations with effect from the date to be notified by the Institute.
 Students shall not be examined with reference to any particular State VAT Law.

 1. Introduction to excise duty, customs duty, central sales tax and VAT – Constitutional aspects,